rehanvipin/work/content/angular/template.md

 # The template syntax
 The template builds the HTML content that is displayed for a component.
 It is HTML with some Angular template syntax which lets you make the component reusable.

+There are HTML attributes and there are DOM properties.
+Sometimes there's a one-one mapping between them, sometimes an attribute exists but has no corresponding property and vice-versa.

 {{< details "Binding in HTML" >}}
 ## JS in HTML?
 There are multiple ways you can use JS objects in HTML.
 Two of them are: